-Benedictine University offers the following five dual M.B.A. degrees: M.B.A./M.S. in Management Information Systems, M.B.A./M.S. in Management and Organizational Behavior, M.B.A./M.P.H. and M.B.A./M.S. in Accountancy, M.B.A./M.S.N.
-Dual degree programs require of 96 quarter credit hours for completion.
-Application and admission is required to each graduate program and students must complete all requirements for the selected dual degree.
-Students admitted to a graduate business program may apply to a dual degree program at any time during their initial program or up to three years after completion of the initial degree program.
+The electives in the Learning Team program do not lead to a specific concentration.
+Concentrations may be added via additional coursework upon advisement.
+Dual Degree M.B.A.
+Programs: Benedictine University offers the following five dual M.B.A. degrees: M.B.A./M.S. in Management Information Systems, M.B.A./M.S. in Management and Organizational Behavior, M.B.A./Master of Public Health, M.B.A./M.S. in Accountancy, M.B.A./M.S. in Nursing, M.BA./M.S. in Business Analytics and M.B.A./J.D. with John Marshall Law School.
+Dual degree programs prepare students to take leadership roles and pursue a myriad of career opportunities.
+Dual degree programs generally require 96 quarter credit hours and may be completed in as little as 36 months.
+Application and admission is required to each graduate program, and students must fulfill all requirements for each program in the selected dual degree.
+Students admitted to a graduate business administration program may apply to a dual degree program at any time during their initial degree program or up to five years after completion of the initial degree program.
+Approval of both program directors (M.B.A., M.S. in Accountancy, M.S. in Business Analytics, M.S. in Management Information Systems, M.S. in Management and Organizational Behavior and M.P.H.) and the Department of Graduate Business Administration Chair is required.
+Should a returning Benedictine student exceed the five year time limit required to apply to a dual degree program, the student may petition the department chair to consider their prior academic performance and professional development to be accepted into a the dual degree program in order to be considered for the dual degree program.
+These applications will be considered on an individual basis.
+The residency requirement for a dual degree is 64 quarter credit hours.
 M.B.A.
 Certificate Programs: